 “I used to be homeless, but I’m NOT ANYMORE!”

-Is to help homeless, near homeless and low-income women, including survivors of domestic violence and previously incarcerated women achieve stable, self-supporting lives for themselves and their families.
+Is to help homeless, near homeless and low-income individuals, including survivors of domestic violence and previously incarcerated, achieve stable, self-supporting lives for themselves and their families.

 Debbie Johnson, who is the Founder and Executive Director of TenderLove Community Center, developed a passion for homeless people due to her own experience.
 She was one time in her life an homeless.
 She realized that not all homeless people are suffering from any kind of addiction.